 Of course, if you do want to use chicken breasts, feel free—you may want to consult our instructions on how to cut a chicken breast into cutlets first.

-I start by pounding the chicken into an even quarter-inch thickness by laying it inside a plastic zipper-lock bag that I've split in half.
-I find that the thicker-gauge plastic on a zipper-lock bag works better for pounding meat than thin plastic wrap, which has a tendency to crinkle and leave imprints on the surface of the chicken, or, even worse, tear.
+I start by pounding the chicken into an even 1/4-inch thickness by laying it inside a plastic zipper-lock bag that I've split in half.
+I find that the thicker-gauge plastic on a zipper-lock bag works better for pounding meat than thin plastic wrap, which tends to crinkle and leave imprints on the surface of the chicken, or, even worse, tear.

 The marinade consists of buttermilk—the acid in it helps tenderize the chicken, while the thickness of it allows the coating to adhere in a substantial layer—an egg for structure, some of the spice mixture, and plenty of salt.
 Using about 6% salt by weight gives you a solution that breaks down the muscle proteins in the chicken, allowing them to retain more moisture as it cooks.
 This is important not just for juiciness, but also because it ensures that the coating stays in place—excess moisture expelled from the meat as it fries can cause that coating to slough off.